 2. Hanging Plants

-Not only do hanging pots look great, but they also save space.
+Not only do hanging pots look great and make for great home decor, but they also save space.

 Another way to use plants to decorate your apartment is to create a hanging plant.
 There are several ways to create a hanging plant using macrame techniques.
 Below is an easy to follow tutorial for an easy hanging plant.